dtranWoix1/Pytorch_Medical_Image/README.md

 # Pytorch_Medical_Image

 Update code as of August 2023.

+Need to change the directory within these files according to your own computer.